Casa/wealth-security-protocol/README.md

-# wealth-security-protocol
-Casa Wealth Security Protocol.
-Our approach to designing Casa Keymaster security system for Bitcoin.
+# Casa Wealth Security Protocol
+Casa provides security solutions for data wealth, namely Bitcoin.

+Casa Keymaster is a software + expert service system designed to provide the highest level of cryptographic key security and usability for Bitcoin.

+In this document we outline our approach to designing key management and wealth security systems, including the chosen features and rejected alternatives to what we have built.